melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ### Docker containers not running as root-user

-When you are leveraging the `Dockerfile`, you are able to create a **new** user and then switch to this new user by using the `USER` option.
+Next, we want to prevent running a container as a root user.
+We can leverage the **`Dockerfile`** you will be able to create a **new** user and then switch to this new user by using the `USER` option.
 If you want to have write access to the files, you can copy the files via `--chown=` flag as well.
 Here is an example:

 ```Dockerfile
 RUN useradd -ms /bin/bash worker